smallrye/smallrye-config/extensions/sources/memory/README.md

 Read more about [Config Events](https://github.com/smallrye/smallrye-config/tree/master/extensions/utils/events)

-You can disable this with the `MemoryConfigSource.notifyOnChanges` property
+You can disable this with the `io.smallrye.ext.config.source.memory.notifyOnChanges` property

 ## Configure options